PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_direction.md

 ```

-Hier the floor fields are smaller but cannot steer to targets in a different room.
+Here the floor fields are smaller but cannot steer to targets in a different room.
 The router **must** provide intermediate targets for every agent, the target being in the same room.

 {%include warning.html content="The projection of the room onto the ($$x,\, y$$)-plane must be non-overlapping!"%}